hatlabs/HALSPA-hardware/README.md

 This repository contains the PCB design files of the HALSPA.
 HALSPA is a board designed for creating PCB test fixtures.
-It acts as a functional glue between a device under test (DUT) and test controllers including MCUs and a Raspberry Pi.
+It acts as a Raspberry Pi Pico 2 -powered functional glue between a device under test (DUT) and test controllers running a Raspberry Pi.